playbanq/WebWalletAPI/README.md

   - A transaction initiated by one party can only be completed by the other party.

 + **Token-based**
+  - WebWallet transactions are initiated by requesting a transaction token to the WebWallet provider.
+  - Transaction tokens are created from information such as the transaction type, amount and currency.
+  - Tokens must be handed over by the initiator party for the other party to complete the transaction.

 + **Expirable**

 ## API Overview
 The WebWallet API defines how to expose and interact with WebWallet instances in order to request and carry out transactions.